 The floating and shoreline oil thresholds were based on the literature reviews and analyses described in French McCay (2016) and French McCay et al. (2018).
-Based on the Bonn Agreement Oil Appearance Code (BAOAC, Bonn Agreement, 2009, 2011), the floating oil threshold is the typical thickness of rainbow sheen.
+Based on the Bonn

+Agreement Oil Appearance Code (BAOAC, Bonn Agreement, 2009, 2011), the floating oil threshold is the typical thickness of rainbow sheen.
 Potential for effects on socioeconomic resources may occur (e.g., fishing may be prohibited) if oil is visible on the water surface, i.e., sheens.
 Effects on socioeconomic resource uses may occur (e.g., recreation, tourism) above the shoreline threshold, such that this level of contamination may trigger the need for shoreline clean-up on amenity beaches.
 Thus, these are reasonable thresholds for establishing an EMBA.

 NOPSEMA (2019) indicated that the dissolved and entrained oil thresholds are based on Bridges et al. (2018), French McCay (2016) and French McCay et al. (2018).
 While the dissolved threshold of 10 ppb is consistent with analyses in French McCay (2016) and French McCay et al. (2018), those publications did not advocate for 10 ppb as an entrained oil threshold.
-Entrained oil is whole oil mixed into the water column, and French McCay (2016) argued that since the dissolved concentrations derive from compounds that typically represent about 1% of the oil when fresh, an entrained oil threshold should be at least 100 times that for dissolved concentrations.
-Bridges et al. (2018) developed toxic effects levels based on total polycyclic aromatic hydrocarbons [PAHs] for 50 measurable PAHs), which represented just 2% of the parent (MC252) oil.
-Crude oils typically contain 1-3%, and condensates contain up to 7% of these measurable PAHs.
+Entrained oil is whole oil mixed into the water column, whereas the compounds in oil that are soluble or semi-soluble and can dissolve represent a fraction of whole oil.
+Thus, the entrained oil threshold should be greater than that for dissolved.
+French McCay (2016) had argued that since the dissolved concentrations in the water column that cause toxicity are primarily polycyclic aromatic hydrocarbons [PAHs] that typically represent about 1% of the oil when fresh, and these components are lost from the oil as it weathers, an entrained oil threshold should be at least 100 times that for dissolved concentrations.
+More generally, crude oils contain 1-3%, and condensates contain up to 7% of these measurable PAHs.
 While the entrained oil threshold was said to be based on potential for exceedance of water quality triggers (NOPSEMA, 2019), it is unclear what the precise basis of the 10-ppb value would have been.

 The EMBA is to consider any probability (i.e., even one trajectory out of hundreds of potential pathways) of exceeding the low threshold for any of the four oil pathways at any instant in time (determined by the model time step, assumed 1 hour).
 Consequently, recent EMBAs have encompassed large areas of the oceans surrounding Australia, owing to use of these conservative thresholds developed without consideration of the dynamic nature of an oil spill (i.e., dilution and dispersion in 3-dimensions and time), duration of exposure, the degree of weathering of the oil, the relative toxicity of different contaminants in oil, and the portion of the water column potentially exposed.
-An unintended consequence of using conservative thresholds is that resources for assessing impacts (e.g., water sampling, monitoring) would be spread across a large area, potentially diminishing the effectiveness of these efforts.
+An unintended consequence of using an overly conservative threshold is that resources for assessing impacts (e.g., water sampling, monitoring) would be spread across a large area, potentially diminishing the effectiveness of these efforts.